francescofavatella/blog/_posts/2022-08-20-questions-to-ask-your-next-employer.md

 ### Intrisic (Internal to the person)
-- Leraning about a subject because it fascinates you
+- Learning about a subject because it fascinates you
-- Tidyng up because you like a tidy work area
+- Tidying up because you like a tidy work area

 ## Intrisinc Motivators
-Better when it comes to work for complex tasks
+They are better when it comes to work for complex tasks

 ### Purpose
 - Does their purpose match your goals?